oasis-tcs/ubl/README.md

   - copy the high-res PNG file into the [`htmlart`]( htmlart ) directory
   - using [ GIMP ]( https://www.gimp.org/ ) or some other pixel image manipulation tool, scale the [`htmlart`]( htmlart ) copy to be a maximum of 750 pixels (or proportionally smaller) and 96 DPI

-## Online GitHub use for development purposes by committee members

-It is easy for committee members to contribute to the improvement of the hub document following these steps:

-1. Fork this repository to be one of your own private repositories.
-1. Enable the running of workflows: click on 'Actions' tab at the top and press button "I understand my workflows, go ahead and run them"
-1. From the repository home page click the green "clone or download" button for the repository name of your private repository to clone to your local machine: `git clone {repository}`
-1. Modify locally any of the input XML files above
-1. Add any new images at least to the [`image`]( image ) and [`art`]( art ) directories (if you have the tools to create the image for the [`htmlart`]( htmlart ), all the better)
-1. Review the list of changed files: `git status`
-1. Stage your changes: `git add .`
-1. Review the list of staged files: `git status`
-1. Commit your changes: `git commit -m "Description of your change"`
-1. Submit your changes: `git push`
-1. The push triggers a "GitHub action" on the GitHub server: at the top of the GitHub screen, go to the "Actions" tab and you will see a workflow whose title is the same as the description you used for the commit message; click on the bold-face title string (it is a hyperlink); from the "Artifacts" box download the ZIP file to view your results when they are completed (the box remains empty while the job is being run and may need to be refreshed after )
-1. In the downloaded ZIP the presence of the file `ATTENTION-new-entities.txt` indicates that in the `archive-only-not-in-final-distribution/` subdirectory has a `new-entities/` directory with new entity files that were created by your changes to the schema and party XML files; if there are any new entity files, you must replace your local copies with those new entities in order for the validation in your XML editor to match the validation results on the server; if the `new-entities` directory does not exist, then there is no need to update your local entity files
-1. Repeat from step 4 until your submission is ready and the `ATTENTION-new-entities.txt` does not exist
-1. From the repository home page press the "New pull request" button to generate a request for the editors to pull your work into the main repository
-1. On the "Comparing changes" page that comes up, review the work that is being submitted
-1. Press the "Create pull request" button
-1. Title the pull request (default is your last commit message) and outline the changes made in the description
-1. Press the "Crane pull request" below and to the right of the description
-1. The pull request now is in the hands of the editors for action
+## Preview results

+Intermediate edits saved to the local `UBL.xml` file can be previewed instantly in a browser on your computer.
+It is recommended that one do this to establish their edits are satisfactory before checking in to GitHub to trigger the published results.
+The preview does not regenerate the SYSTEM general entities, so it may be necessary to push your intermediate work to your branch in order to obtain replacement entity files for your repository from the published results.

+Note that the preview HTML presents the high-resolution PDF images, not the low-resolution HTML images and so the images are dramatically oversized in the browser window.
+This is not the case for the published HTML returned from GitHub.

+Once the XML has been opened in the browser, it is necessary only to refresh the browser window after each save of the XML edits.
+It is not necessary to go through again the drag-and-drop or open requests.

+Opening the XML in Windows:
+- drag and drop the XML source onto Internet Explorer, or "right-click, Open with..., Internet Explorer"
+- use Ctrl-R or F5 to refresh the browser after editing the file
+- this does not work with Firefox, Chrome, or Edge browsers

+Opening the XML in Mac OSX:
+- drag and drop the XML source onto Safari, or "right-click, Open With, Safari"
+- use Cmd-R to refresh the browser after editing the file
+- this does not work with Firefox or Chrome browsers

-## 6. Results
+## Results

 The build result (after about 30 minutes on GitHub) in the target directory:
-- `UBL-2.x-{stage}-{label}/` - distribution artefacts
+- `UBL-2.x-{stage}-{timestamp}/` - distribution artefacts
-- `UBL-2.x-{stage}-{label}/archive-only/` - archive artefacts
+- `UBL-2.x-{stage}-{timestamp}/archive-only/` - archive artefacts

 Note that in the archive directory are the files:
-- `build.console.{label}.txt` - console log of the execution of the Ant build script
+- `build.console.{timestamp}.txt` - console log of the execution of the Ant build script
-- `build.exitcode.{label}.txt` - exit code from the execution of the Ant build script
+- `build.exitcode.{timestamp}.txt` - exit code from the execution of the Ant build script

-## 7. Housekeeping
+## Housekeeping

 The return ZIP file is doubly-zipped, once on the web site to reduce storage costs, and once by GitHub to return the two ZIP artefacts from the server.
 When finished and the file is not for public access, please delete the download artefact off of GitHub to reduce storage costs.